kusumi/fileobj/doc/README.examples.md

 + Note that *offset 0* of the buffer means the first byte of the buffer. *offset 1* is the second byte.

++ Note that *sector 0* of the buffer means the first sector of the buffer. *sector 1* is the second sector.

++ Note that sector based commands use 512 bytes sector if the buffer is not block device.

 ### Command line options (also see *[List of options](README.list_of_options.md)*)

 + Print help message and exit.